wtsanshou/Coding/README.md

 >>### 1.3.2 Probability Theory
 >>>#### 1.3.2.1 Random
 >>>#### 1.3.2.2 Permutation and Combination
-* <a href="Mathematics/ComputationalFeometry/ProbabilityTheory/PermutationAndCombination/DiwaliLights.md">Hr.
+* <a href="Mathematics/ComputationalFeometry/ProbabilityTheory/PermutationAndCombination/HrDiwaliLights.md">Hr.
 Diwali Lights</a>
+* <a href="Mathematics/ComputationalFeometry/ProbabilityTheory/PermutationAndCombination/HrSherlockAndPermutations.md">Hr.
+Sherlock And Permutations</a>
 >>### 1.3.3 Analytic Geometry
 * <a href="Mathematics/ComputationalFeometry/AnalyticGeometry/FindThePoint.md">Hr.
 Find the Point</a>
 * <a href="Mathematics/ComputationalFeometry/AnalyticGeometry/HrSherlockAndMovingTiles.md">Hr.
 Sherlock and Moving Tiles</a>